 Veterans and military personnel who are deployed (including training at U.S. or overseas locations) or called to active duty may withdraw anytime during the semester in which they are enrolled and called to active duty.
 The date of the official notice of orders for deployment will serve as the date of withdrawal, and the withdrawal request must be submitted to the college by the end of the semester in which the withdrawal occurs.
 If the effective date occurs after the 75 percent point between the start and end of the class, a grade of W will be recorded.
 This policy also applies to the spouses of veterans and military personnel.
 Visit Veteran Student Services for more information.

 Students who do not pay (or make appropriate arrangements to pay) tuition and fees by their due date are subject to being dropped from all classes for non-payment.
 The dates for the 'Drop for Non-Payment' are publicized in the Schedule of Classes.
 The College will attempt to notify students who were dropped by this process, but it remains the responsibility of the student to check enrollment status if they fail to pay by the due date.

 Students who are dropped by the process before the term starts are eligible to re-enroll in the same classes if seats are available.
 They must pay before the new due date assigned.
 Students may not attend classes if they are not officially enrolled.

 Students who voluntarily withdraw from classes and subsequently request to be re-enrolled must present compelling reasons for reinstatement.
-Consult the Office of Registrar and Records for procedures.
+Consult the Office of Student Records for procedures.

 College policy strictly limits the release of student information.
 For this reason, not all services are available via e-mail or by phone.